mineichen/docker-bigdata/README.md

 docker-compose up
 ```

 Transient Jobs, which shouldn't be started on ```docker-compose up``` but only if they are explicitely executed, are living in the ```docker-compose-transient.yml``` file.

 # Working with Apache Spark
-First, we need to publish our job to spark.
-Unfortunately docker doesn't allow us to directly copy files into a volume.
+First, we need to make our job available inside the spark container.
+Unfortunately docker doesn't allow us to copy files directly into a volume.
 Thats why we need to start a container with a volume and copy the file into the mounted folder in our container.
 ```
 export LAST_CONTAINER=`docker-compose -f docker-compose-transient.yml run -d spark sh`